hupratt/chirpy/_posts/2025-07-13-Comptia-Network-N10-008.md

   ![3tier arch](/assets/img/posts/3tier.jpg){: width="100%"}

-## ip routing
+## IP routing

 There are 3 ways routers learn about networks

-- By being connected directly
+1. By being connected directly
-- Static route: either default route or actual routing
+1. Static route: either default route or actual routing
-- dynamic routing protocol: depending on your switch
+1. dynamic routing protocol: depending on your switch

-1. Distance vector method: RIP
+- Distance vector method: RIP
-2. Link state: OSPF
+- Link state: OSPF
-3. IGP: interior gateway protocol
+- IGP: interior gateway protocol

-1. RIP
+- RIP

 uses udp/520.
 I'm not sure how to configure this in the unifi envronment that we have but you basically advertise the networks that you can reach so that other routers know how to reach it as well.

 routers send multicast to this address 224.0.0.9

-2. OSPF
+- OSPF

 uses its own protocol #89.
 routers send multicast to this address 224.0.0.5 or 224.0.0.6

-## switching
+## Switching

+If you're building a closed system like the network used for a ceph cluster to sync its data in a proxmox cluster then using an L2 switch to connect all your computers together could be enough.
-connecting a bunch of computers to a switch does not create a network by itself.
-You'll need a router to hand out IP addresses.
+But it is not enough to route traffic to other networks.
+You'll need a router to hand out IP addresses and configure a gateway.
 In a 5 port L2 switch all of the broadcasts are sent to each physical interface.
 Each link is a full duplex connection which means we have 5 routes/collision domains.

 ARP requests in this case are sent as a broadcast to everyone.
 PC1 for instance could advertise that it is looking for a mac address and a router that holds all of the mac addresses will then reply to that request.